Divij97/SarrthiIAS-Mentorship-Portal-FE/README.md

-# Saarthi IAS Mentorship Portal
+# Sarrthi IAS Mentorship Portal

-A web application for managing mentorship programs at Saarthi IAS, built with Next.js 14, TypeScript, and Tailwind CSS.
+A web application for managing mentorship programs at Sarrthi IAS, built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Features